 There is no direct international flight which would get you down to deep Patagonia.
 Coming from Europe, North America or Australia/New Zealand requires having a stopover in Santiago or Buenos Aires, and then continue further.

 There is a great rivalry between these two countries.
 They compete for tourists and that is why arriving from any continent to Argentina or Chile costs usually the same (with small and logical exceptions).

 Flying from USA and Canada to Patagonia you will take a direct flight from many American cities – Los Angeles, Dallas, Houston, Atlanta, Miami, New York or Toronto in Canada or Mexico City.
 Flights from Toronto only stops in Chile.

 For western Canadians, it is faster to have a stopover in Dallas or Los Angeles especially if they want to fly to Argentina.
 Companies that fly from North America are Air Canada, American Airlines, United, LATAM and Aeromexico airline from Mexico.

 Flying from Australia/New Zealand

-Flights to Patagonia from Australia connects only in Santiago.
+Flights to Patagonia from Australia connect only in Santiago.
 That is due to the long distance to Argentina.
-Landing in Chile can be budget friendly as you will find out later.
+Landing in Chile can be budget-friendly as you will find out later.
 Flights from Auckland, New Zealand land either in Santiago or Buenos Aires.
 From Australia to Patagonia you will fly with Qantas or LATAM.
 From New Zealand, the carrier is Air New Zealand often operated by LATAM.